oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 Within the review period, the designated experts will either approve or deny the registration request, communicating this decision to the review list and IANA.
 Denials should include an explanation and, if applicable, suggestions as to how to make the request successful.
 If the designated experts are not responsive, the registration requesters should contact IANA to escalate the process.

-Designated experts should apply the following criteria when reviewing proposed registrations:
+Designated experts should apply at least the following criteria when reviewing proposed registrations:

 * they should not duplicate existing functionality
 * they are likely generally applicable, as opposed to being used for a single application